jamesray1/sharding/docs/doc.md

 ## Subsequent phases

-This allows for a quick and dirty form of medium-security proof of stake sharding in a way that achieves quadratic scaling through separation of concerns between block proposers and collators, and thereby increases throughput by ~100x without too many changes to the protocol or software architecture.
-This is intended to serve as the first phase in a multi-phase plan to fully roll out quadratic sharding, the latter phases of which are described below.
+This allows for a simple form of medium-security proof of stake sharding in a way that achieves quadratic scaling through the separation of concerns between block proposers and collators, and thereby increases throughput by ~100x without too many changes to the protocol or software architecture.
+This is intended to serve as the first phase in a multi-phase plan to fully roll out quadratic sharding, the latter phases of which are described below and also as discussed [here](https://youtu.be/Yo9o5nDTAAQ?t=29774).

-* **Phase 2 (two-way pegging)**: see section on `USED_RECEIPT_STORE`, still to be written
+* **Phase 2 (two-way pegging)**: see the code on `USED_RECEIPT_STORE` [here](https://github.com/ethereum/sharding/blob/develop/sharding/used_receipt_store_utils.py), while the doc for such code is still to be written.
-* **Phase 3, option a**: require collation headers to be added in as uncles instead of as transactions
+* **Phase 3, option a**: require collation headers to be added in to uncles on the main chain instead of as transactions.
-* **Phase 3, option b**: require collation headers to be added in an array, where item `i` in the array must be either a collation header of shard `i` or the empty string, and where the extra data must be the hash of this array (soft fork)
+* **Phase 3, option b**: require collation headers to be added in as an array to blocks on the main chainn, where item `i` in the array must be either a collation header of shard `i` or the empty string, and where the extra data field in the block must be the hash of this array.
+(This option would be a soft fork).
 * **Phase 4 (tight coupling)**: blocks are no longer valid if they point to invalid or unavailable collations.
 Add data availability proofs.